 - Ever had your heart skip a beat when you saw 50 NEW EMAILS!? … Only to find it’s a false alarm because “Reply All” can be a terrible thing?

-If you audibly sighed at these questions, then we’ve got the (free!) tools for you.
+If you audibly sighed at these questions, then we’ve got the (free!) internal communications tools for you.